2019 Regular Session

 |Bill Title:||Relating to unlawful conduct in the workplace; prescribing an effective date.|

-Makes unlawful employment practice for employer to request employee to enter agreement that would prevent employee from disclosing or discussing conduct that constitutes unlawful discrimination, including sexual assault.
+Makes unlawful employment practice for employer to enter agreement that would prevent employee from disclosing or discussing conduct that constitutes unlawful discrimination, including sexual assault.

 |Measure Analysis:||Staff Measure Summary / Impact Statements|